Assignment 2: Exploratory Data Analysis

 - Expressive & effective visualizations crafted to investigate analysis questions.

-- Clearly written, understandable captions that communicate primary insights.
+- Clearly written, understandable annotations that communicate primary insights.

 This is an individual assignment.
 You may not work in groups.